vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws.md

 	to the jumpbox then the interface will be available on that port instead of port 8080.

-	**Note**: The screens are provided to help you navigate the installer interface.
+	> **Note** The screens are provided to help you navigate the installer interface.
 Enter the values that are specific to your AWS setup.
 The screens shown were taken from the current version at the time of writing and may differ slightly from other versions.

 3. Click **Deploy** on the **Amazon EC2** tile to start the management cluster setup on Amazon EC2.